Wildlander-mod/Support/Docs/Enemy.md

 **Weapon Resistances & Weaknesses**
 If the Enemy has protection or vunerability to Weapon materiels such as Silver or Daedric, or if they take reduced damage from converntional materiels.

+**Additional Perks**
+Any aditional perks that the Enemy may have which affects gameplay.

 ## The Guides